peter5500/NEU-Webtool/exams/exam02/part01/answers.md

 ### Answer:

-1.Normally speaking, the variable that declared globally has a global scope (which means that it is declared outside a function), it can be used anywhere.
+1. Normally speaking, the variable that declared globally has a global scope (which means that it is declared outside a function), it can be used anywhere.
 And the variable that declared in a function, has a local scope.
 Since the local scope variable can only be accessed and recognized within the function, it can only be called inside the function which declared it, and the same name can be used in different fucntion cause it won't influnce other.

-2.The closure is the function inside another function, and have access to the variables in the outer function.
+2. The closure is the function inside another function, and have access to the variables in the outer function.
 It usually used to control side effects or create private variables.

 ## Question: What is a polyfill, and how would a polyfill for a new Array function relate to the concept of prototypes?